 As a default option, Black Lapel’s suits are made of half-canvas construction, with a floating canvas in the most critical areas of the chest and lapels.
 An upgrade to a fully-canvased suit is available for $200 and adds between 1 to 2 weeks to the delivery time.

 The company offers three cuts: slim, tailored and a roomier standard fit.
-Having seen the ultra-snug slim fit in person on the Black Lapel founders (note: it is really slim), I opted for a tailored fit charcoal herringbone two-button suit with flat front pants without cuffs.
+Having seen the ultra-snug slim fit in person on the Black Lapel founders (note: it is really slim), for my first Black Lapel suit, I opted for a tailored fit charcoal herringbone two-button model with flat front pants without cuffs.

 My suit arrived, intact if a little wrinkled, about three weeks after visiting Black Lapel’s New York headquarters to get measured up in person and sort through their fabric selection.

 Out of the box, in the aggregate, the suit was impressive.
 The Super 110 wool felt light, smooth and luxurious.
 The pants fit exactly how they were meant to fit – hemmed with a slight break, fitted slightly snugger than most off-the-rack slim fits, and tapered in the lower leg towards the ankle.